andrevidela/Research-report/Thesis/index.md

 rigMult RigW RigW = RigW
 ```

 This semiring captures the semantics of linear logic (with erasure), where terms have to be used exactly once, or can be completely unrestricted.
-But semirings are extremly generic structures.
+But semirings are extremely generic structures.
 Here is an example of another semiring:

 ```haskell
 data Cycle5 = Zero | One | Two | Three | Four